Rating

 For a good shopping experience, travel the Gran Viale Santa Maria Elisabetta which bisects the island beginning at the sea on one end and ending at the lagoon.
 Hotels, shops and restaurants line this wide street.

 On the south end at the area known as Alberoni, visitors will find Venice’s only golf course.
 The course began as 9 holes in 1930 and was doubled to include 18 holes in 1950.
-The course is quite technically difficult.
+The course is quite difficult technically.